jkulzick/vagrant-hadoop-spark-hive/README.md

-Vagrant for Hadoop, Spark and Hive
+Vagrant for Spark, Hadoop and Hive
 ==================================

 # Introduction